CSC322-Grinnell/oral-history-app/README.md

 ## Foundational Goals ##
- - Create a well-formatted static website with separate pages for the Home, About, Contact, and Interviews and individual display pages for each Interview's associated metadata such as Interviewer name, Location of interview, etc. NOTE: The Home page should not display any faces of individuals, but the Interview/Archive page should display them as thumbnails -- IN PROGRESS
+ - Create a well-formatted static website with separate pages for the Home, About, Contact, and Interviews and individual display pages for each Interview's associated metadata such as Interviewer name, Location of interview, etc. NOTE: The Home page should not display any faces of individuals, but the Interview/Archive page should display them as thumbnails -- IN PROGRESS, see Heroku link
  - Initiate a role-based authentication system for permitting users/admins to contribute to the website -- COMPLETE via Installation of Rails Starter Kit with active admin
  - Design a database model for interviews to be stored on the site -- COMPLETE
  - Add a search function for users to search interviews by relevant fields (names, dates, etc.).